Lanor-Jephthah1/University-Summer-Programs-Scraper-Database/README.md

-# University-Summer-Programs-Scraper-Database# University Summer Programs Scraper & Database
+# University Summer Programs Scraper & Database

 A web application that automatically scrapes university websites to find and extract information about computer science and programming summer programs, then stores them in a searchable database.